JacksonTheMaster/StationeersServerUI/readme.md

 - List and restore backups, with enhanced backup management features.
 - Fully functional REST API for advanced operations (optional).
 - Full Discord integration for server monitoring and management.
+- Auto Deletion of Backups older than 2 days.

 ## Requirements